 Good health is essential to sustainable development and the 2030 Agenda reflects the complexity and interconnectedness of the two.
 It takes into account widening economic and social inequalities, rapid urbanization, threats to the climate and the environment, the continuing burden of HIV and other infectious diseases, and emerging challenges such as noncommunicable diseases.
 Universal health coverage will be integral to achieving SDG 3, ending poverty and reducing inequalities.
 Emerging global health priorities not explicitly included in the SDGs, including antimicrobial resistance, also demand action.

 But the world is off-track to achieve the health-related SDGs.
 Progress has been uneven, both between and within countries.
 There’s a 31-year gap between the countries with the shortest and longest life expectancies.
 And while some countries have made impressive gains, national averages hide that many are being left behind.
 Multisectoral, rights-based and gender-sensitive approaches are essential to address inequalities and to build good health for all.

-The Moab Foundation is committed to doing its part by building a sustainable earth using connected intelligence.
+The Moab Foundation is committed to doing its part by building a sustainable earth using digital technologies.

 [blog_subscription_form title=”Subscribe” title_following=”You are already subscribed” subscribe_text=”Subscribe to my Blog to get my Latest Insights!” subscribe_logged_in=”Click to subscribe to this site” subscribe_button=”Subscribe Now” show_subscribers_total=true]